 Two years later, when the company had reached a substantial size and was ready to put their stamp on their own space, they took up a large office at The Frames. " The reason we chose Workspace was because it was a leased office, so we owned the space and it felt like a blank canvas onto which we could create our own company culture," says Ryan.

 "We had been going for two years and the company felt a bit more grown-up and mature, it was ready for its own space with its own culture and vision.
 It allowed me to create that," he says, " It's not just a place to work, it feels like a home away from home in a way.
 All the guys love it."

 Want to find out more about how to go about recruiting and retaining the best talent?
 Ryan Adams will join our panel of experts at Workspace's upcoming WBI event.
 Head to our events page to save your space.

 Or, do you want to join our thriving community of businesses?
 Come and see what we have to offer your company and make your mark on the capital.

 If you're looking to rent commercial property in London, it couldn't be simpler with Workspace.
-Browse our portfolio of over 65 locations across London, check out our inspiring events calendar, and if you're not ready for your own space, you can find information on all our flexible co-working memberships too.
+Browse our property portfolio, check out our inspiring events calendar, and if you're not ready for your own space, you can find information on all our flexible co-working memberships too.